hyperledger/fabric/docs/source/upgrade_to_newest_version.md

 ## Chaincode logger (Go chaincode only)

-Support for user chaincodes to utilize the chaincode shim's logger via `NewLogger()` has been deprecated.
+Support for user chaincodes to utilize the chaincode shim's logger via `NewLogger()` has been removed.
 Chaincodes that used the shim's `NewLogger()` must now shift to their own preferred logging mechanism.

 For more information, check out [Logging control](./logging-control.html#chaincode).